Compiling Cantera C++ Programs¶

 ) paths

-to include the directories containing the Cantera headers and libraries, as well
+to include the directories containing the Cantera headers and libraries.
+Then,

 a program named sample